 If multi-room is your bag, whether you have a system or not, then there are also plenty of ways to bring a traditional hi-fi set-up into your house-wide system.
 The big hitters usually have a solution, and that includes our two Award-winning multi-room families in the shape of Audio Pro and Sonos.

 The conduit for tethering it to your offline system, and streaming music through it, is called the Link 1.
-It’s a fairly basic proposition; similar to Chromecast Audio in terms of physical features, but sounds just about as good as you’re going to get from a £100 streamer.
+It’s a fairly basic proposition; similar to the now discontinued Google Chromecast Audio in terms of physical features, but sounds just about as good as you’re going to get from a £100 streamer.

-For Sonos’s Connect Amp you’ll have to raise your budget somewhat, but those favouring its speakers or who are already fully immersed in the company’s eco-system will enjoy a more mature, hi-fi-like performance.
-There is also the option of the Sonos Amp, which can be a fine option for those who want their streamer to drive a home cinema system as well – just add other Sonos speakers for the surround channels.
+For Sonos’s equivalent, the Port (£99), you’ll have to raise your budget, but those favouring its speakers or who are already fully immersed in the company’s eco-system will enjoy a more mature, hi-fi-like performance.
+There is also the Sonos Amp, which can be a fine option for those who want their streamer to drive a pair of speakers in a hi-fi set-up or even a home cinema system, provided you add other Sonos speakers for surround channels.

-These aren’t traditional hi-fi streamers – though even the idea of any streamer being considered ‘traditional’ at this point might seem a tad obscure – but there is a multi-room brand currently manufacturing the finest streamer you can currently buy for less than half a grand.
-That’s Bluesound, with its Node 2i.
+These aren’t traditional, dedicated hi-fi streamers – though even the idea of any streamer being considered ‘traditional’ at this point might seem a tad obscure – but there is a multi-room brand currently manufacturing one of the most capable streamers you can currently buy for less than half a grand.
+That’s Bluesound, with its impressive Node 2i.

 Entering the realm of hi-fi

-It is from here we begin rising through the ranks – and if you want something that sounds better than a Node 2i, you’re looking at a CD-player-sized box.
-That does often mean added features, too, such as Chromecast being built in and native support for hi-res streaming services such as Tidal and its MQA files.
+It is from here we begin rising through the ranks – and if you want something that sounds better than an Audiolab 6000N Play, you’re looking at spending a fair bit more.

-We mention these because they are simply the best performance-per-pound streamers currently available before the sums become somewhat eye-watering, and could slot into any well balanced and comparably talented systems.
+We mention these products because they are simply the best music streamers currently available in terms of value, before the sums become somewhat eye-watering, and because they could slot into any well balanced and comparably talented systems.
 But let’s not forget that a streamer is just like any source, and so can be flawed in all the same ways.